Using a revolving credit facility for working capital: the complete guide

 How a revolving credit facility addresses working capital challenges

-With a revolving credit facility: draw down to cover the supplier cost, deliver the work, invoice the client, receive payment, repay, and the facility revolves back to full limit.
+The classic gap: supplier costs before client revenue.
+Draw down to cover the supplier cost, deliver the work, invoice the client, receive payment, repay, and the facility revolves back to full limit.
+The mechanics are walked through in draw down and repayment: how a revolving credit facility actually works.

+Seasonal businesses.
 Draw during the build-up period to cover stock, staffing, or preparation costs.
 Repay aggressively during peak trading.

+Payroll gaps.
 A revolving credit facility provides the bridge for payroll weeks when client payments are a few days or weeks away.

+VAT and tax obligations.
 Drawing briefly to cover a tax bill, then repaying within weeks as trading cash accumulates.

+Opportunistic purchases.
 A supplier offers a bulk discount for early payment.
 The revolving facility means the capital is available immediately.

 When to draw: a decision framework

 Draw when there is a specific cost, a clear repayment event, the cost of capital is justified by the return, and cash reserves are needed elsewhere.
 Do not draw when the gap is structural, there is no clear repayment timeline, or you are drawing out of habit.
+The cost mechanics behind those decisions are in how is interest calculated on a revolving credit facility.

 When to repay